hawaii-aloha/widget-or-sidebar-per-shortcode/readme.txt

 This plugin implements 2 new shortcodes.

-[widget name="" instance=""] to use a widget per shortcode in the content area from a page/post.
+[widget name="" classname='' instance=""] to use a widget per shortcode in the content area from a page/post.

+name is the name of the widget, e.g.  Calendar. classname is the name of the PHP Class that implement the widget.
+You can use name or classname.

+So are  [widget name="Kalender" instance="title=Hello,World!"]
+and [widget classname="WP_Widget_Calendar" instance="title=Hello,World!"]
+produce the same output.

-name is the name of the widget, e.g.  Calendar. instance are the attributs of the widget. e.g.  title=Hello,World!  so the complete shortcode is [widget name="Calendar" instance="title=Hello,World!"]
+instance are the attributs of the widget. e.g.  title=Hello,World!  so the complete shortcode is [widget name="Calendar" instance="title=Hello,World!"]